Skip to content

 LychD is a complex system combining ancient lore with modern engineering.
 The documentation must be as immersive as it is technical.

 Furthermore, a core tenet of LychD is eXtreme Documentation Driven Development, where the documentation serves as the "Incantation" that the code must fulfill.
-Eventually, the Agent itself will be tasked with reading, writing, and maintaining its own documentation.
+The doctrine also leaves room for later stages in which the Agent reads, writes, and maintains documentation as part of the same disciplined loop.

 Requirements